Samsung/tizen-docs/docs/application/vstools/install.md

 Tizen Emulator for Visual Studio has the same requirements as the emulator in Tizen Studio.
 To check the detailed hardware and software requirements for Tizen Emulator, see [Emulator Requirements](../tizen-studio/setup/prerequisites.md#emulator).

 - Intel&reg; Hardware Acceleration Execution Manager (Intel&reg; HAXM) speeds up the Tizen emulation on Intel-VT-enabled systems.
-The Intel&reg; HAXM installation is started automatically as part of the Visual Studio Tools for Tizen installation.
+The Intel&reg; HAXM installation is started automatically as part of Visual Studio Tools for Tizen installation.
 For more information, see [Hardware Accelerated Execution Manager](../tizen-studio/setup/hardware-accelerated-execution-manager.md).

 - Make sure **Hyper-V** is disabled (in Windows 10 or higher):
   1. Input **Control Panel** on the **Search** box in Windows 10.